Dalleth

 Dalleth (beginning) was a support organisation for parents and families bringing up children to speak Cornish.
+It was set up in 1979.
 It organised camps and other children's activities, mostly during Cornish Language related events.
-It also assisted in the production of books and learning materials in Cornish, including translations from other Celtic languages.
+It assisted in the production of books, songs and learning materials in Cornish, including translations from other Celtic languages.
+It published a magazine, Len ha Lyw.
+It also set up playgroups.